scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Fragmentation
   - In a perfect world, frames would be of infinite size, but this is not the case
   - This is not the case
-  - Its unrealistic for a protocol desinger to assume that all applications will know what the MTU (Max transmit units) will be for different networks
+  - Its unrealistic for a desinger to assume that all applications will know what the MTU (Max transmit units) will be for different networks
   -